70% to 85% of Americans need to be fully vaccinated for a return to normal, Fauci says. So far it's less than 2% - KESQ

 About 70% to 85% of the US population should be fully vaccinated against Covid-19 before the country can begin to return to a sense of normalcy, Dr. Anthony Fauci told CNN Tuesday night.

-So far, less than 2% of Americans have received both doses of a Covid-19 vaccine, according to data from the Centers for Disease Control and Prevention.
+So far, less that 2%about of Americans have received both doses of a Covid-19 vaccine, according to data from the Centers for Disease Control and Prevention.

-Across the US, more than 32.7 million Covid-19 vaccine doses have been administered, with about 26.4 million people having received at least one dose.
-About six million people have received both doses, the CDC data shows.
+Across the US, nearly 34 million Covid-19 vaccine doses have been administered, with more than 27 million people having received at least one dose — or just over 8% of the population.
+About 6.4 million people have received both doses, the CDC data shows.

 Fauci said he’s hopeful the country can get to that high level of vaccinations by the end of the summer to the beginning of fall.